OMF International

 OMF International (formerly Overseas Missionary Fellowship and before 1964 the China Inland Mission) is an international and interdenominational Evangelical Christian missionary society with an international centre in Singapore.
 It was founded in Britain by Hudson Taylor on 25 June 1865.

 Overview

-The non-sectarian China Inland Mission was founded on principles of faith and prayer founded by James Hudson Taylor in 1865.
+The non-sectarian China Inland Mission was founded on theologically conservative principles by James Hudson Taylor in 1865.
 From the beginning it recruited missionaries from the working class as well as single women.
 The original goal of the mission that began dedicated to China has grown to include bringing the Gospel to East Asia.
 Following the departure of all foreign workers in the early 1950s, the China Inland Mission redirected its missionaries to other parts of East Asia.
 The name was changed to the Overseas Missionary Fellowship in 1964, and then to the current name in the 1990s.